Ristellise/AegisubDC/README.md

 This fork also provides CMake build.
 The CMake project will only build Aegisub itself, without the translation.

 You still need to install the dependencies above.
 To enable AviSynth+ support, it is also needed.
-On ArchLinux this can be done by installing [avisynthplus](https://aur.archlinux.org/packages/avisynthplus).
 Installing dependencies on Windows can be tricky, as Windows doesn't have a good package manager.
 Refer to [the Wiki page](https://github.com/wangqr/Aegisub/wiki/Compile-guide-for-Windows-(CMake,-MSVC)) on how to get all dependencies on Windows.

 After installing the dependencies, you can clone and build Aegisub with: